We’ve all asked this question, haven’t we? What is the ideal blog post length?

 Optimizing Blog Length for SEO

-One of the ways we mentioned when it comes to word count, is optimizing your blog post for SEO.
+One of the ways we mentioned when it comes to the ideal blog post length, is optimizing your post for SEO.
 The differing blog lengths that really help your article get seen are 1,000 – 1,500 or 1,500 – 2,500 words.

 There are several supporting content marketing agencies that have confirmed the length of your blog article will enhance SEO for your brand.
 Check out Moz, Search Engine Land or HubSpot for reference on how they view blog length as a core component of search engine optimization.